Liquidation

 - Liquidation gets triggered by a keeper.
 The vault is seized by the protocol

-- Keepers bid on collateral in an attempt to recover the vault's total debt
+- Keepers bid on collateral in an attempt to recover the vault's debt

-- Once the total debt is recovered, the vault is released back to the borrower
+- Once the debt is recovered, the vault is released back to the borrower

-If a liquidation auction fails to recover the total debt, it will eventually time out and can be restarted.
-This continues until either the total debt does get recovered or all collateral has been sold off.
-In the former case, the vault and any remaining collateral in it is released back to the borrower.
+If a liquidation auction fails to recover all debt, it will eventually time out and can be restarted.
+This continues until either all debt does get recovered or all collateral has been sold off.
+In the former case, the vault, including any remaining collateral, is released back to the borrower.
 In the latter case, the protocol is said to incur bad debt.
-Bad debt can be extinguished by melting an equivalent amount of BYC from the Treasury.
+Bad debt can be recovered by melting an equivalent amount of BYC from the Treasury.

 Liquidations are a crucial feature of the protocol.
 They ensure that vaults remain overcollateralized, so that outstanding debt is backed by collateral exceeding its value.